jvbigio/spotify/README.md

 8) open a browser and navigate to `localhost:3000`
 # Summary

 This application utilizes Spotify's API to fetch artists, albums, or songs.
-Users can search for a Tweet by a specific topic or by a Twitter username.
-Additionally, by clicking on a Twitter profile on the Random page, users can generate a random Tweet from any of the five Twitter profiles.
+Users can go to the search page and choose from the dropdown menu options to tailor your search.
+Additionally, by clicking on an artist's profile on the random page, users are able to generate a random song from any of the 5 artists.

-Twitter's API is handled via a Node server, with React handling the frontend.

-Building this app was loads of fun and had several challenges along the way!
-Some of these challenges included working with authentication, error handling, and manipulating Twitter's data.

-I look forward to adding more features, so stay tuned for more!
+This application is purely frontend and authenticates directly to Spotify's API via API keys.

+I had a lot of fun building this application and making it user friendly and Spotify themed.
+I wanted to challenge myself by making this purely frontend since my last project (Twitter clone) I built out a backend server to handle API keys and various tasks.

+That said, I built this project after a brief hiatus and just wanted to have fun.

+Stay tuned for added features in the near future!
 # Author

 - _Joe Bigio_ Full-Stack Software Developer [Website](https://j-bigio-portfolio.netlify.app/) | [LinkedIn](https://www.linkedin.com/in/joelbigio/)